Ask AI

 Real-Life Examples

-1. Sending Customer Data to an External CRM System:
+Example 1: Sending Customer Data to an External System

-• Scenario: You have collected customer information (Name, Email, Phone) in your application and need to send it to an older CRM system that only accepts data in XML format.
+Imagine you have customer details stored as an object in your application, and you need to send this data to an external CRM system that expects information in XML format.

 • Inputs: